Risk Factors of Stroke

 Do you know how to identify a stroke and when emergency help is needed?

 About 3 out of 10,000 pregnant women have a stroke during pregnancy compared to 2 out of 10,000 young women who are not pregnant.
-Mothers who develop preeclampsia during pregnancy double the risk of stroke later in life.
+Conditions during pregnancy, such as high blood pressure, diabetes, and clotting disorders can increase your risk of stroke.

 3. Stroke risk goes up due to birth control pills